microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ![CLC Implementation](./images/timingError.png)

-*Figure 8 - Timing Error caused by an Asynchronous Pulse*
+*Figure 8 - Timing error caused by an asynchronous pulse*

 To find the net direction of rotation, subtract the net change of one of the timers from the other.
 The sign of this value indicates whether the encoder is turning clockwise or counter-clockwise.
 The magnitude of this value represents (approximately) how far it has rotated.